Instant Pot Spare Ribs with BBQ Rub and Sauce are fall-off the bone tender after pressure cooking.

 - Season the ribs and put them in the pressure cooker: Cut the rack of ribs into 4 pieces, cutting between every 3rd bone.
 Sprinkle both sides of the ribs with the rub.
 Pour the cup of water into the Instant Pot (or use the minimum liquid amount for your pressure cooker), and then add the liquid smoke.
 Stack the ribs in the pot in a loose pile, bone side down.

-- Pressure cook the ribs for 30 minutes with a Natural Pressure Release: Lock the lid and pressure cook on high pressure for 30 minutes in an electric PC (“Manual” or “Pressure Cook” mode in an Instant Pot.), or for 24 minutes in a stovetop PC.
-Let the pressure come down naturally, about 15 more minutes.
+- Pressure cook the ribs for 30 minutes with a Natural Pressure Release: Lock the lid and pressure cook on high pressure for 30 minutes in an Instant Pot or other electric PC (“Manual” or “Pressure Cook” mode in an Instant Pot.), or for 24 minutes in a stovetop PC.
+Let the pressure release naturally, about 15 more minutes.
+(You can quick release any remaining pressure after 15 minutes if you're in a hurry.)

-- Sauce and (optional) broil the ribs: Transfer the ribs to a rimmed baking sheet, bone side down.
-Brush the meaty side of the ribs with barbecue sauce, then put the sheet under a broiler set to high.
+- Sauce and (optional) broil the ribs: Transfer the ribs to a rimmed baking sheet.
+Brush the ribs with barbecue sauce, turn them bone side down, then put the sheet under a broiler set to high.
 Broil the ribs until the sauce is bubbling and just starting to brown, about 5 minutes.
 Remove the pan from the broiler, brush with another layer of sauce, and serve.

-Keywords: Pressure Cooker Spare Ribs, Instant Pot Spare Ribs
+Keywords: Instant Pot Spare Ribs, Pressure Cooker Spare Ribs

 What do you think?